atamarzban/dejframework/README.md

 $query = App::Query()->select()->from('users')->getQuery();
 ```
-As you can see, using the dej Query Builder is simple, use call App::Query() and it automatically passes a new, dependency injected Query class to you, and then you chain methods on it to add conditions of your liking to it, such as select(), from() and so on, then finally, you use one of the get methods to fetch either the top result (```php getOne() ```), All results (```php getAll() ```), All results as JSON (```php getJson() ```), Or the constructed query (```php getQuery() ```).
+As you can see, using the dej Query Builder is simple, use call App::Query() and it automatically passes a new, dependency injected Query class to you, and then you chain methods on it to add conditions of your liking to it, such as select(), from() and so on, then finally, you use one of the get methods to fetch either the top result (``` getOne() ```), All results (``` getAll() ```), All results as JSON (``` getJson() ```), Or the constructed query (``` getQuery() ```).
 The results are fetched in stdClass format that you can use easily.
 It's worth noting that without using one of the get methods at the end of you query, the results won't be fetched.
 Also, you can chain methods on multiple lines and in multiple steps, for example, to change it by some condition:
 ```php
 $query = App::Query()->select();